open-keychain/open-keychain/README.md

 ### Development with Android Studio

-I am using the newest [Android Studio](http://developer.android.com/sdk/installing/studio.html) for development.
-Development with Eclipse is currently not possible because I am using the new [project structure](http://developer.android.com/sdk/installing/studio-tips.html).
+We are using the newest [Android Studio](http://developer.android.com/sdk/installing/studio.html) for development.
+Development with Eclipse is currently not possible because we are using the new [project structure](http://developer.android.com/sdk/installing/studio-tips.html).

-1. Clone the project from github
+1. Clone the project from Github
 2. From Android Studio: File -> Import Project ->  Select the cloned top folder

 ## OpenKeychain's API